 You are a local broadcaster – embrace it

-I am a firm believer that digital broadcasters should adopt the hyper-local approach to their operation and become a station that reflects their local community.
+Digital broadcasters are in the perfect position to adopt the hyper-local approach to their operation and become a station that reflects their local community.

-Part of the mix is having local presenters who can refer to local events and happenings during their links (one thought per link remember).
+Part of the mix is having local presenters who can refer to local events and happenings during their links.

-But broadcasting some local news would really give you the edge and drive home just how local you are.
+But broadcasting local news or news of local events would really give you the edge and drive home just what a community resource you are.

 They will want something in return though, hopefully something easy such as an on-air credit.
 “News brought to you thanks to the Daily Echo”, or some such thing.

-Repeating the news is not ideal, but it’s a start and won’t overwhelm you if you run a small operation – it’s an achievable option to start with until you can recruit more volunteers to take on the role of independent news gathering and reporting.
+Repeating the news is not ideal, but it’s a start and won’t overwhelm you if you run a small operation – it’s an achievable option to start with until you can recruit enough volunteers to take on the role of independent news gathering and reporting.

 You may even be able to have the news sponsored by a local business – which can be fine until that local business becomes the subject of a negative news report.
 If so, you will find yourself facing an ethical issue.
-Broadcast it and bite the hand that feeds you, or not broadcast it and risk your reputation as an independent local voice.
+Bite the hand that feeds you, or not broadcast it and risk your reputation as an independent local voice.

-Apart from the news, there’s your local weather, bus, train and traffic information and local events such as school sport results and such like.
-Reporting on school sports can be a huge drawcard to your station.
+Apart from the news, there’s your local weather, bus, train and traffic information and local events such as school sport results.
+Reporting on school sports can be a huge drawcard for your station.

 Let’s say your local school has 400 pupils.
 Half of them may play for school teams across dozens of weekend sports fixtures.
 Every child has parents and grandparents, plus there’s the teachers…imagine the audience for your school sports news show or segment.